 Diseases which alter the balance of blood or its chemical structure, or diseases that damage the nerve cells in the brain.

-When physicians can identify the underlying disorder, such as those mentioned above, the condition is referred to as "symptomatic" epilepsy.
-In some cases, however, the underlying disorder can't be identified and this is called "Idiopathic" epilepsy.
+When physicians can identify the underlying condition, such as those mentioned above, the condition is referred to as "symptomatic" Epilepsy.
+In some cases, however, the underlying condition can't be identified and this is called "Idiopathic" Epilepsy.

-In most cases epilepsy is not inherited.
+In most cases Epilepsy is not inherited.
 In a few cases the tendency towards epilepsy might be inherited, but even with this tendency certain conditions must exist in the brain before a person will experience seizures.
-It is most unlikely that children will inherit the disorder.
+It is most unlikely that children will inherit the disease.

 Epilepsy is in no way contagious.
-No one can get the disorder by talking to, kissing, or touching somebody with epilepsy.
+No one can get the disease by talking to, kissing, or touching somebody with Epilepsy.
 Epilepsy can only be transmitted through hereditary transfer.
-Epilepsy that runs in families suggests an underlying metabolic or genetic etiology, and this is the least common of all epilepsy causes.
+Epilepsy that runs in families suggests an underlying metabolic or genetic etiology, and this is the least common of all Epilepsy causes.

-In some cases, epileptic seizures can be triggered by things that happen in the environment.
+In some cases, seizures can be triggered by things that happen in the environment.
 Seizures can be triggered by flashing lights or sudden changes from dark to light (or vice versa).
 Other people can react to loud noises or monotonous sounds, or even certain musical notes.
-It is important for people with epilepsy to learn what kinds of events can trigger seizures for them.
+It is important for people with Epilepsy to learn what kinds of events can trigger seizures for them.
+Some triggers may include:

-People with epilepsy should have regular meals at regular intervals and pay attention to what they eat and drink.
-Prescription and non-prescription drugs, as well as food additives, may interact with anti-epileptic drugs (AED).
-Alcohol can lower seizure thresholds.
+Certain Food and Drinks: People with Epilepsy should have regular meals at regular intervals and pay attention to what they eat and drink.
+Additives in some foods and drinks may interact with anti-epileptic drugs (AED).

-Hypoglycemia (low blood sugar) can induce epileptic-type seizures.
+Low Blood Sugar: Hypoglycemia (low blood sugar) can induce epileptic-type seizures.
 This condition can be caused by diet or by drugs such as insulin.
-This is not really Epilepsy since it is not recurrent seizures that are due to abnormal brain activity.
-Here the seizures are directly caused by the blood sugar levels.

-Alcohol can raise and then lower the seizure threshold, and thus increases the tendency to have a seizure.
+Use of Alcohol and Drugs (non-perscription and perscription): Alcohol and drug use can raise and then lower the seizure threshold, and thus increases the tendency to have a seizure.
 More important are interactions between alcohol and seizure medicines.
 Also, some drugs of abuse, especially cocaine and amphetamines, can cause seizures.
 Some prescription medications when taken in large doses can also bring on seizures.

 Tonic-Clonic (Grand Mal)

 This type of seizure is often the most dramatic and frightening, but it is important to realize that a person experiencing a seizure is usually unconscious and feels no pain.
-The seizure usually lasts only a few minutes, and the person does not need medical care.
-These simple procedures should be followed:
+The seizure usually lasts only a few minutes, and the person may not need medical care.
+Please refer to Epilepsy Durham Region's First Response Protocol.